highamm/datascience234/docs/05-comm.md

 The advantage of an `R` Script would be in a situation where you really aren't presenting results to anyone and you also don't need any text explanations.
 This often occurs in two situations.
 (1) There are a lot of data preparation steps.
 In this case, you would typically complete all of these data prep steps in an `R script` and then write the resulting clean data to a .csv that you'd import in an `R Markdown` file.
 (2) What you're doing is complicated statistically.
 If this is the case, then the code is much more of a focus than the text or creating figures so you'd use an `R` Script.

-We will "demo" a reproducible analysis in class on political data.
+We will "demo" a reproducible analysis in class.

 ### Spell-Checking